Rosh-2/PowerBI-Project/README.md

 # Data Professional Survey Dataset
-This dataset contains responses from data professionals about their current roles, salaries, job satisfaction, career challenges, demographics, and preferences.
+This dataset contains responses from data professionals about their current roles, salaries, job satisfaction, career challenges and preferences.
 The survey aims to provide insights into the landscape of the data industry, highlighting various aspects of the profession from the perspective of those within it.

 ## Dataset Overview
 The dataset includes the following columns: